PipeWire/wireplumber/docs/rst/lua_api/lua_introduction.rst

   - To implement the scripting engine
   - To implement lua-based :ref:`config files <config_lua>`

-This section is only documenting the API of the **scripting engine**
+This section is only documenting the API of the **scripting engine**.
+Scripts can be ran with the ``wpexec`` tool.

+Example scripts can be found in the `tests/examples` directory of the wireplumber source tree.

 Lua Reference
 -------------